kgreif24/Root2HDF5/README.md

 This repository is intended to produce .h5 files from ROOT nTuples, which can then be used to train ML models.
 It has been used in various jet tagging and calibration projects, therefore the functionality is currently limited to processing jet information.
 If you're considering using this repository as part of an ML pipeline within ATLAS, you should also look at the [FTAG dumpster](https://training-dataset-dumper.docs.cern.ch/), which provides essentially the same functionality but with the added benefit of dumping directory from derivations or even AODs.
 In addition the code is better written and documented.
 However if you're interested in dumping .h5 from either flattened or unflattened nTuples containing jets, then keep reading!

+## Requirements

+Several of the more advanced features of this package, such as applying systematic variations

 ## Processing Overview

 This repository uses a somewhat complicated 2-stage processing routine, in order to solve the problem of large data sets which can not be loaded into memory all at once.
 First, a set of ROOT nTuples are processed into "intermediate" files, which contain a subset of the data in the final form desired for piping data into an ML model.
 Second, these intermediates are independently shuffled and then combined into final training and testing .h5 files.
 The first step is handled by the `RootConverter` class, and the second is handled by `SetBuilder`.